 Related story: Retail Call Centers Get Smart With Intelligent Automation

-Jennifer Lee has 20 years’ experience in the contact center industry with more than 15 years as a people leader.
+Jennifer Lee has 20 years experience in the contact center industry with more than 15 years as a people leader.
 Throughout her career, Jennifer has served in a variety of roles in the contact center space, including operations, quality, workforce management, and client services.
-As Chief Operating Officer, Jennifer leads Intradiem’s Product management, Product Marketing, Marketing, and Customer Success teams.
-Prior to this role, Jennifer has served as Chief Strategy Officer and has led the Customer Success Organization.
+As President and Co-CEO, Jennifer leads the operations and people management of the organization.
+Prior to this role, Jennifer has served as Chief Operating Officer, Chief Strategy Officer and has led the Customer Success organization.